beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 ## 2. Command Palette

-Press `Cmd+K` or `Ctrl+K` to open the command palette.
+Press `Cmd+K` or `Ctrl+K`, or click the search box in the custom title bar to open the command palette.
 This is a powerful search interface that allows you to instantly:
 - Navigate to any view (Chat, Projects, etc.).
 - Switch to any of your past chat sessions.
 - Open any file from any of your projects in the editor.